 ‘That is our chairwoman, the violet carpenter bee,’ pointed out Zdenka, continuing to listen to the proceeding assembly.

-‘There’s nothing to eat on the meadows!
+‘There’s nothing to eat in the meadows!
 When the dandelions fade there are no other flowers that we can drink nectar from!’ yelled one fuzzy, ginger bee.

-‘That is because the meadows are still chopped!
+‘That is because the grass is still cut!
 As soon as the flowers blossom out, whoosh!
 Suddenly the whole meadow is mowed!
 Then we don’t have enough time to collect pollen and nectar for our children!
 And we are hungry too!
 If only they left at least a tiny piece of meadow for us!
 My children can’t eat anything other than nectar and pollen of bellflowers,’ joined in a little black bee with slim yellow stripes on her bottom.

 ‘And mine from buttercups!’ screamed another one.

 ‘We want the ordinary clay field trails back!
 Now that the tar and concrete and asphalt cycle paths are everywhere, we don’t have the space to dig our nests!’ complained bees with thick yellow brushes on their feet.

 ‘Well, it’s true that our kind is not very picky when it comes to habitation,’ joined in some bees that looked just like Zdenka.
 These were the mason bees.
 ‘Empty snail shells are enough for us, but how often can you find one?’